apache/pulsar-helm-chart/README.md

 you'll need to disable each of the component's `PodMonitors`.
 This is shown in some [examples](./examples) and is verified in some [tests](./.ci/clusters).

+## Grafana Dashboards

+The Apache Pulsar Helm Chart uses the `kube-prometheus-stack` Helm Chart to deploy Grafana.
+Dashboards are loaded via a Kubernetes `ConfigMap`.
+Please see their documentation for loading those dashboards.

+The `apache/pulsar` GitHub repo contains some dashboards [here](https://github.com/apache/pulsar/tree/master/grafana).

+### Third Party Dashboards

+* StreamNative provides Grafana Dashboards for Apache Pulsar in this [GitHub repository](https://github.com/streamnative/apache-pulsar-grafana-dashboard).
+* DataStax provides Grafana Dashboards for Apache Pulsar in this [GitHub repository](https://github.com/datastax/pulsar-helm-chart/tree/master/helm-chart-sources/pulsar/grafana-dashboards).

+Note: if you have third party dashboards that you would like included in this list, please open a pull request.

 ## Upgrading

 Once your Pulsar Chart is installed, configuration changes and chart